Lawmakers pass budget targeting Nebraska abortion providers

 LINCOLN, Neb.
-(AP) — Lawmakers have passed a controversial budget bill that could deny federal funding to Nebraska’s Planned Parenthood of the Heartland.
+(AP) — Lawmakers passed a budget bill on Tuesday that could deny federal funding to Nebraska’s Planned Parenthood of the Heartland.

-The measure passed 38-6 Tuesday and will need to be signed into law by Gov. Pete Ricketts, who introduced the family-planning measure into the budget.
+The measure, which was approved 38-6, heads to Gov. Pete Ricketts, who introduced the family-planning measure into the budget.

 Most Read Nation & World Stories